Can I put some Unity GUI/object above of UniWebView?

 - If possible, choose to use Safe Browsing Mode instead of a general-purpose web view.

 Usually, the performance of the web view component shipped on the system is also improving with the new system version.
 For example, we can observe about 50% boost from a web view on Android 9.0, compared to Android 5.0.
 Changing the deploy target of your app is also an important way to improve the performance.

 Does this package support Unity Personal or does it only work in Unity Professional?

 UniWebView can work well on all supported platforms with both Unity Personal and Profession.

 Is there a trial version?

 What's the license type?
-Does the package contain all source code?

 You can use UniWebView in all your projects with the same Unity ID exporting the final product.
 But if you need to use another Unity ID, you need to purchase another license.